wsmd/react-use-form-state/README.md

 A function that gets triggered upon any `change` of the form's inputs, and before updating `formState`.

 This function gives you access to the input's `change` [`SyntheticEvent`](https://reactjs.org/docs/events.html), the current `formState`, the next state after the change is applied.

-Use this as a global handler to handle any change.

 ```js
 const [formState, inputs] = useFormState(null, {